Remote Area First Aid

 • Shelter and survival.
 Try your best to shelter the casualty from the elements.
 Keep them as comfortable as possible.
 Keep cool if hot and warm if cold.

 Ok.
 Now all of the above may have felt like death by dot point.
-But when you stop and think about it moving around this great empty country of ours does require planning and preparation.
+But when you stop and think about it, moving around this great empty country of ours does require planning and preparation.

 There are about 40 deaths per year in the Australian outback.
 Most are due to motor vehicle accidents.
 However, people do perish directly as a result of poor preparation.